Big Three (San Antonio Spurs): 2009–10 season

 The trio managed to lead the Spurs to another 50-win season in 2010, but they ended up as the number seven seed in the Western Conference.
 The Spurs upset number two-seeded Dallas Mavericks, thanks in part to 25-point performances by Duncan in Games 2 and 3 and a 26-point performance by Ginóbili in Game 6 to close out the series.
 The Spurs' season ended in the conference semifinals with a loss to the Phoenix Suns.

-2010–11 season
+2010–11 season: Losing to the 8th Seeded Grizzlies

 During the 2010–11 NBA season, the Spurs had a 61–21 record and earned the number one seed in the Western Conference.
 Ginóbili, who was clearly the best Spurs player in these seasons being named 8th in the MVP awards, was injured in the final game of the regular season.
 He played through his injury in the playoffs.
 His injury combined with a playoff performance by Duncan that was not up to par with previous years resulted in the Spurs losing to the Memphis Grizzlies in the first round of the playoffs.